zerostaticthemes/hugo-hero-theme/README.md

 # Installation

-### Installing Hugo
+## Install Hugo

-If you have not already installed Hugo on your machine please follow the official [installation guide](https://gohugo.io/getting-started/installing/) - Once Hugo is installed you may continue with the steps below.
+If you already have Hugo installed, skip this step.
+Otherwise please follow the official [installation guide](https://gohugo.io/getting-started/installing/)

+## Check Hugo Version

 This theme uses [Hugo Pipes](https://gohugo.io/hugo-pipes/scss-sass/) to compile SCSS and minify assets.
 Please make sure you have the `Hugo Extended` version installed.
+If you are not using the extended version this theme will not not compile.

 ```
 hugo version
 ```

-Check your version and make sure it says extended.

 ## Create a new Hugo site